BarionLP/Ametrin.Guard/README.md

-A simple Guard-Clause library for .NET written in C#
+A simple Guard-Clause library for .NET written in C# by Barion at Ametrin Studios